Caring for someone with metastatic (advanced) cancer

 • Make sure they take any medications they are prescribed.

 • Ask your doctor or hospital team about how to get palliative care support.
-The palliative care team are experts at managing the symptoms of advanced cancer.
+The palliative care team are experts at managing the physical symptoms of advanced cancer, as well as offering support and comfort.

 quotations Created with Sketch.